 The Bloodfeather set was rebalanced in Update 7 to grant offensive damage type bonuses that read like they were written for daggers specifically. item:bloodfeather-chest grants +25 Cutting and +25 Fire damage. item:bloodfeather-helmet grants +25 Blunt and +25 Ice damage.
 Stack the helm and chest and your basic dagger swing carries four damage type modifiers before any skill node investment.

 Daggers (added in Melodies of the Mire, Update 2) consolidated around this exact pattern.
 They swing at 0.4 second attack speed, the fastest in the game, and stack backstab bonuses through the Vicious perk. item:sandstorm-swiftblades roll triple Vicious for a 60% backstab bonus on top of any skill tree investment.
+Update 8 layered the new Focus and heavy-attack system on top, so spending Focus on a heavy backstab front-loads even more damage into the opener.

 Stat Priority